-The Social Innovation Forum's mission is to create positive social change in Greater Boston.
+The Social Innovation Forum's mission is to create positive social change in Eastern Massachusetts.
 We do this by engaging leaders, strengthening organizations, and building networks.
 We describe our work as “a marketplace approach” to social change – one in which SIF engages diverse stakeholders in collaborating to accelerate purposeful, positive social change.

 Five core values underpin SIF's work:

 - Continuous learning

 - Engaged community

 Founded in 2003 as a program of Root Cause, the Social Innovation Forum became an independent nonprofit organization in 2015.
 SIF has been running our flagship program, the Social Innovator Accelerator, since 2003.

 In 2013, SIF began working in the field of impact investing.
 For four years, SIF ran a Social Business Accelerator to connect social impact business leaders with growth capital.
 The program offered mentoring from experienced business leaders and connections to prospective investors.
 Over its four-year history, the Social Business Accelerator worked with 24 businesses.
 All of the business profiles are archived on the Social Business Accelerator page.
 In 2016, SIF ended the program, re-focusing its work on nonprofit organizations.
 SIF published a report, Insights into Impact Investing, in 2017 to share out the learning from the program.

 In 2016, SIF piloted our first Capacity Camp program, a condensed version of the Accelerator.
 Capacity Camps allowed SIF to serve even more nonprofit organizations each year.

 In 2017, SIF's Executive Director and Program Manager Anna Trieschmann contributed a chapter to Managing for Social Impact: Innovations in Responsible Enterprise.
 The chapter outlines SIF’s “marketplace approach.”